jhsoftware/OwnCDN-Docs/docs/es_http_api.md

 ## ID

 The service ID.
-Must be unique for each service.

-Used as the `sid` query parameter in [HTTP API](st_http_api.md) requests.

-Always "api" for the HTTP API service.
+Always "api".

 ## Name

 A descriptive name for the service.
+Always "HTTP API".

 ## Host name

+> [!NOTE]
+> The HTTP API service can use the same host name / port number as other HTTP services, because it also relies on HTTP headers ("x-owncdn-key" / "x-amz-...") to match requests.

 The host name (domain name) that this service should process incoming HTTP requests for.
 Specify `*` for any host name.

-> [!NOTE]
-> The HTTP API service will also process incoming requests for the host name / port number specified for the [HTTP UI](st_ui.md) service.

 ## Port number

 The port number that this service should process incoming HTTP requests for.
 Specify `*` for any port number.

-> [!NOTE]
-> The HTTP API service will also process incoming requests for the host name / port number specified for the [HTTP UI](st_ui.md) service.

 ## Enable CORS